Update February 2025

 I’ve deleted my reddit account.
 I was /u/jhinra for 15 years, reddit was one of the first websites I really engaged with.
 I paid money immediately when they started the Reddit Gold program.
 I participated in Reddit Secret Santa, and was proud to call myself a redditor.

 Both platforms brought me immense joy.
 I remember live-tweeting my jury duty in New York during grad school.
-I remember when my Power Point slide for Alicia teaching her coding went viral and was on the home page.
+I remember when my Power Point slide for Alicia teaching her coding went viral and was on the Reddit home page.

 But more and more, I don’t want to participate in social media platforms that don’t care what I want.
 I don’t want suggested posts.
 I want to see stuff in reverse chronological order.
 I don’t want to make a political statement by actively participating on a platform.